mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

  - Optimized Direct Message creation by fetching all users involved in a single database call.
  - During the user import process, a change in a user's ``NotifyProps`` will not send an email notification.
 This is done to make it consistent with other parts of the import process where a change in user's attributes would also not send any notifications.
  - Implemented a job to delete unused export files.
  - Improved the websocket implementation by using epoll to manually read from a websocket connection.
 As a result, the number of goroutines is expected to go down by half.
-This implementation is only available on Linux and FreeBSD based distributions.
+This implementation is only available on Linux and FreeBSD-based distributions.
 If you are using NGINX as a proxy to Mattermost, please ensure to have ``proxy_http_version 1.1;`` in the block that handles the websocket path.

 ### Bug Fixes
  - Fixed an issue where demoting a user to a guest would not take effect in an environment with read replicas.